Juvenile Crimes Small Firm. Big Practice.

 Charleston Juvenile Crimes Attorneys

-Juvenile Criminal Defense in Charleston, Summerville, and throughout South Carolina
+Defending Clients Facing Juvenile Crime Charges in Charleston, Summerville, and Throughout South Carolina

 At Thurmond Kirchner & Timbes, P.A., we recognize that children are still learning about the world and might make mistakes that get them into serious trouble.
 That is why our Charleston juvenile crimes lawyers provide compassionate yet aggressive defense to help them through this frightening time.
-Our team has handled a variety of complex juvenile criminal cases in South Carolina.
-We know how to build innovative strategies to attack allegations and seek favorable results for our clients.
+Our team has handled various complex juvenile criminal cases in South Carolina.
+We know how to build innovative strategies to attack allegations and seek favorable client results.
 When you turn to us, we will get to know you and your child and learn about the alleged situation to develop a defense for their unique circumstances.

 In South Carolina, a juvenile will proceed through hearings and evaluations to determine how best to resolve their matter.